metio/terraform-provider-git/docs/resources/commit.md

 page_title: "git_commit Resource - terraform-provider-git"
 subcategory: ""
 description: |-
-  Record changes to the repository similar to git commit
+  Record changes to the repository similar to git commit.
+  -> Note Configuration changes to this resource which cause a replacement will create a new commit and keep the previous commit as-is.
 ---

 # git_commit (Resource)

-Record changes to the repository similar to `git commit`
+Record changes to the repository similar to `git commit`.

+-> **Note** Configuration changes to this resource which cause a replacement will create a new commit and keep the previous commit as-is.

 ## Example Usage